ahmadawais/wp-mashsocial-wigdet/readme.txt

 == Description ==
- WP MashSocial Wigdet : A beautiful widget inspired by Mashable to be used in sidebar, it allows you to add your G+ , Twitter , Facebook and Feeds Subscription in it .
+ WP MashSocial Wigdet : A beautiful widget inspired by Mashable to be used in sidebar, it allows you to add your G+ , Twitter , Facebook and Feeds Subscription in it.Now With Google Author SEO.

 1.Upload the  plugin to your blog and just activate it.
-2.Goto your Appearance>Widgets and then modify its data as required.
+1.Goto your Appearance>Widgets and then modify its data as required.
+NEW Now With Google Author SEO.

 That's all !!!
 I hope you enjoy the plugin.